 2.2 We will be responsible for determining the manner in which the services are to be provided.
 For example, we may sub-contract other network operators to provide part of any service.

 2.3 We will use all reasonable endeavours to make our services available to you at all times.
 However, our services rely on us using networks and services owned by other people.
 As a result we cannot promise that our services will always be available or fully functioning.
 If our services are unavailable for any reason, we will endeavour to restore them as soon as possible.

 2.4 While we take reasonable security precautions, due to the nature of telecommunications services we cannot guarantee the confidentiality of any calls or transmissions you make using our services.

-2.5 We can suspend or restrict our services at any time if we consider it necessary to protect or maintain our network or we believe that you have breached any of our terms.
+2.5 We can suspend or restrict our services at any time if we consider it reasonably necessary to protect or maintain our network or we believe that you have breached any of our terms.
 We will always do our best to contact you before doing this, but may not be able to do so in all circumstances.

 2.6 Up to date information about our current services can be found at www.slingshot.co.nz